nidhisht/Terraform/Demo/Module2/readme.md

 # Provision Azure SQL using Terraform scripts
-This script help you to provision Azure SQL
+This script help you to provision Azure SQL and Azure Resource Group

 ## Pre-requisite
 Service Principal to be created on Azure (Azure Active Directory - App Registration)